 Current thinking has the bar positioned on the shins with the exact distance determined by the relative experience of the lifter and their particular body type.
 For example, a novice should be placing their feet, so the shins are 5cm from the bar.
 The shoulders should be situated in a vertical line with the toes.
 Advanced lifters will vary slightly from this placement.
 Positioning the feet here places the barbell at the centre of gravity within the support platform of the body.
 In other words, the bar is being lifted from a powerful starting point by being balanced and supported at the centre of gravity, within the athletes' physical structure.

-All of the research data was used to calculate the most advantageous movement arms in relationship to the athlete's kinematic chain links.
+All of the research data was used to calculate the most advantageous movement arms in relation to the athlete's kinematic chain links.
 For example, he concluded that an athlete with a long torso and short legs would be better off in setting up with their feet 2 to 3 centimetres behind the centre of the line dropping down from their shoulders.
 Further studies placed a person with normal proportions behind the bar by 0 to 1 centimetre.
 The last body style examined was one with a short torso and long legs.
 These athletes were best-positioned 0 to 1 centimetre in front of the bar.
-Observation of the latter lifter reveals the fact that because of the long legs the lifter will not be able to get into a favourable position behind the bar due to inclination of the shins towards the platform.
+Observation of the latter lifter reveals the fact that because of the long legs the lifter will not be able to get into a favourable position behind the bar due to the inclination of the shins towards the platform.
 This obviously forces the bar a slight, but noticeable, amount further away.

 There are two standard positions used by the majority of lifters, with tremendous variations applied to each one.
 The first is with a narrow stance.
 The lifter places the feet parallel to one another and points straight ahead.
 The second position seen is with the feet angled outward at least 10 to 15 degrees.